Natsulus/Log-and-Notifier-Bot/README.md

 - weapons: List of Weapon Types you want to be notified for from the shop.
 [Array of String]
 - armourParts: List of Armour Parts you want to be notified for from the shop.
 [Array of String]
 - armour: List of Armour Types you want to be notified for from the shop.
 [Array of String]
+- potions: List of Potions you want to be notified for from the shop.
+(Ignores Rank Config) [Array of String]
 - shopLevel: Select which shop to check (Lvl <100, Lvl 100, or both).
 Use `below`, `above`, or `all`.
 [String]
 - pmLog: If true, the bot will PM you your activities (Chest, Quest, etc).
 [Boolean]
 - pmItems: If true, the bot will PM items in the shop that match the configured criteria.
 [Boolean]